 - Julia Chester, Associate Professor, Behavioral Neuroscience Area

 - Christopher Eckhardt, Associate Professor, Clinical Area (Lab is Full)

 - Edward Fox, Associate Professor, Behavioral Neuroscience Area

-- Jeffrey Karpicke, Assistant Professor, Cognitive Area
+- Jeffrey Karpicke, James V. Bradley Associate Professor, Cognitive Area

-- Tom Redick, Assistant Professor, Cognitive Aea
+- Thomas Redick, Assistant Professor, Cognitive Area

 - Douglas Samuel, Assistant Professor, Clinical Area